avijitashe/aravali_codefundo/README.md

 3. Data is analysed, cleaned and fused
 4. Posts, tweets, news are monitored online, databse is updated
 5. Messages are composed with updates, forecast, damage etc
-6. During an alert, alerts are send via SMS to selected phone numbers, IVR is enabled
+6. During an alert, alerts are send via SMS to selected phone numbers,
+7. On-demand SMS and IVR is enabled

 ## What technologies are you using?